CuteLittleGoat/WnG_Tools/Audio/docs/Documentation.md

 - managing aliases,
 - creating and ordering favorites lists,
 - managing the main view order,
-- saving shared settings through Firestore when configured,
+- persisting shared settings through Firestore when configured,
-- falling back to local browser storage when Firebase is unavailable.
+- falling back to local storage when Firebase is unavailable.

 ---